 - Enroll in and satisfactorily complete at least one dual enrollment course prior to their high school graduation.

 - Possess a cumulative high school G.P.A. of at least 2.5 upon graduation.

 - Have satisfied a college-bound track of high school course requirements upon graduation.

 - Be in good academic and behavioral standing with their high school and Upward Bound.

 - Have taken the SAT and received a score of 900 or greater.

-- Be enrolled in college for the 2016 fall semester.
+- Be enrolled in college for the fall semester following high school.